tinybirdco/DynamoDBExporter/DDBStreamCDC/readme.md

 #### Required
 1. TB_DS_ADMIN_TOKEN: Your Tinybird Data Source Admin Token (Create this in Tinybird).
 It requires the `DATASOURCE:APPEND` and `DATASOURCE:CREATE` scopes.
 By default the `create datasource token` in Tinybird has these scopes already.
+2. You can modify the Lambda to use an AWS Secret instead as required.

 #### Optional
 1. TB_DS_PREFIX: The prefix to apply to the DynamoDB table names when creating them in Tinybird, it defaults to `ddb_`